BINOS995/Behaviour-Tracker/DEPLOYMENT_GUIDE.md

 - ✅ Updated `index.html` with authentication redirects
 - ✅ Updated `firebaseauth.js` with global exports

+## Known Issues & Future Improvements

+### User Allocation System Issue
+**Issue**: New users are not appearing in the user allocation list due to inconsistencies in Firestore document ID handling between user creation and retrieval systems.

+**Status**: Documented for future fix

+**Current Workaround**: All new users are automatically granted access to all classes.
+The class allocation feature displays "Coming Soon" with a note about this limitation.

+**Technical Details**: The issue stems from mismatched document ID formats between `firebaseauth.js` (using email as ID) and `homepage.js` (using Firebase Auth UID as ID).
+This causes new users to not be found in the user allocation system.

+**Future Fix**: Standardize document ID format across all modules and implement proper user allocation controls.

 ## Next Steps
 1. Run `firebase login` if not already logged in
 2. Update `.firebaserc` with your actual project ID